Skip to main content

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who:

-• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with ALL of the above components of Bathing.
+• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with ALL the above components of Bathing and another person needs to be present throughout the task.

-• Uses an improvised or homemade item and without it, he or she would need assistance from another person to complete ALL of the components of Bathing.
-Do not check the use of any adaptive equipment if an improvised or homemade item is being used, since this is not considered adaptive equipment.
+• Uses an improvised or homemade item and without it, they would need assistance from another person to complete ALL the components of Bathing.

 • Requires supervision due to having an uncontrolled seizure disorder, evidenced by one or more seizures in the last three months AND requires standby assistance* during the entire task of Bathing.